-Production Unit 3 was scheduled for a closure in 2013 after 45 years of service.
+Unit 3 was scheduled for a closure in 2013 after 45 years of service.
 A retrofit was proposed to extend the life of the unit by a further 30 years rather than decommissioning and constructing a new one.

-Integration of CCS will convert Unit 3 into a reliable long-term producer of 115MW of clean base-load electricity and simultaneously enhance oil production in the province.
-It will also reduce greenhouse gas emissions by capturing 1m tons of CO2 a year.
+The retrofit was designed to allow the installation of CCS equipment that would convert the Unit 3 into a reliable long-term producer of 110MW of clean base-load electricity and simultaneously enhance oil production in the province.
+It is also expected to reduce greenhouse gas emissions by capturing one million tonnes of CO2 a year.

-Unit 3 retrofit includes reduction of plant’s output from 139MW to 115MW.
-It will require replacement of the existing steam turbine generator with a new one that can be integrated with the CO2 and SO2 capture mechanism.
+Unit 3 retrofit reduced the plant’s output from 139MW to 110MW.
+It included the replacement of the existing steam turbine generator with a new one that can be integrated with the CO2 and SO2 capture mechanism.

-In February 2010, SaskPower signed a collaboration agreement with Hitachi to work on the advancement and implementation of CCS technology including the air quality control system, boilers and steam turbine generators.
+In February 2010, SaskPower signed a collaboration agreement with Hitachi to work on the advancement and implementation of CCS technology, including the air quality control system, boilers and steam turbine generators.

 SaskPower issued a request for proposals in 2008 for the CCS demonstration project.
 Flour Canada, Powerspan Corp and Cansolv Technologies were selected in the first stage.